sagold/json-schema-library/README.md

 <details><summary>About JsonPointer</summary>

-**[Json-Pointer](https://tools.ietf.org/html/rfc6901)** defines a string syntax for identifying a specific value within a Json document and is [supported by Json-Schema](https://json-schema.org/understanding-json-schema/structuring.html).
+**[JSON Pointer](https://tools.ietf.org/html/rfc6901)** defines a string syntax for identifying a specific value within a Json document and is [supported by Json-Schema](https://json-schema.org/understanding-json-schema/structuring.html).
 Given a Json document, it behaves similar to a [lodash path](https://lodash.com/docs/4.17.5#get) (`a[0].b.c`), which follows JS-syntax, but instead uses `/` separators (e.g., `a/0/b/c`).
 In the end, you describe a path into the Json data to a specific point.

 </details>